-East Texas Baptist University uses College Central Network as its official resume and job posting service.
-Students and Alumni, create your account profile at www.collegecentral.com/etbu to:
+East Texas Baptist University uses Purple Briefcase as it's official resume and job posting service.
+Students and Alumni, create your account profile at https://app.purplebriefcase.com/pb/account/logout?s=ETBU to:

 - Search for all Full-time and Part-time job opportunities easily and effectively

 - Create and upload your resume and career portfolio to make available to employers

 - Access career advice documents, podcasts, videos and articles

 Hire ETBU Tips

 - Pray for direction and discernment in how God intends to use you and your education to pursue your career goals.